European-XFEL/Karabo/doc/installation/sources.rst

      source ./karabo/activate

+  Each time you start a new shell, you will need to activate Karabo before attempting to run it.
+(If you don't, an error message will kindly remind you)

-  To undo the environment parameter settings introduced by that, just do:
+  To undo the environment parameter settings introduced by activation, just do:

   .. code-block:: bash